NINAnor/rare_species_detections/README.md

 # BEATs fine-tuning pipeline

-This GitHub repository is made for fine-tuning BEATs on your own dataset.
+This GitHub repository is made for fine-tuning BEATs on your own dataset and is still a work in progress.

+In its current state, the repo can be used to fine-tune a fully connected layer that is appended to the BEATs' feature extractor.
+However, it is not yet possible to fine tune BEATs' weights.

 ## How to use the repository